- CRM data cleansing should happen before records are enriched, verified, imported, routed, sequenced, or reported on.

 If cleaning, enrichment, validation, and export control are separate, teams lose context.
 DataFixr brings those steps closer together so records are cleaned before they create downstream problems.

-Clean the data before it becomes operational.
+Clean before the data becomes operational